“The world is divided into two categories of people: those who shit in drinking water and those who don’t.” – Joe Jenkins, the Humanure Handbook

 There are many more, with new models coming on to the market each year – do the research to find which model might suit you best.

 Alternatively, you can build your own.
 This will work out cheaper, and there is no need for electricity.
 The components of a basic unit are: two chambers, platform, vent, hatch, and removable seat.
-Our book explains how to do it.
-Going on a course might be a good idea too.
+See resources for books, courses and online course.

 Using a compost toilet